garang96/NYT-Page-clone/README.md

 # HTML & CSS: New York Times - clone

-> This is a copy of a specific article featured in The New York Times on March 17 2014.
+This is an article that was posted on a New York Times Page on March 17th 2014.

 ![screenshot] <img src="">
 ## Built With